Ciel-et-Terre-International/Wind-Data-v1/docs/WORKFLOW.md

 ---

-This document summarizes the Git workflow used for WindDatas v1.
+This document summarizes the Git workflow used for Wind Data v1.

 ------------------------------------------------------------
 1. Branch Structure